 While there is a large contingent of cruisers who nearly refuse to cruise without an ocean view balcony (um…my husband), others will tell you they actually prefer an interior room.
-The fact that given the same budget, they can cruise twice as much is pretty compelling to me.
+The fact that, given the same budget, they can cruise twice as much is pretty compelling to me.

-But, I love an ocean view balcony.
+But I do love an ocean view balcony.

 In this post, I’ll share with you my top reasons to choose a balcony stateroom.
 Be sure to let me know if you agree or if you have a reason of your own in the comment section below.
-For all of you, worrier’s out there (like me), I’ll even cover some of the, “What if something bad happens on my cruise” reasons to choose a balcony stateroom.
+For all of you, worriers out there (like me), I’ll even cover some of the “What if something bad happens on my cruise” reasons to choose a balcony stateroom.
 Don’t worry; I’ve got your back.

 Daylight – while it seems like an obvious thing, natural light has a significant impact on most of us.
 It helps to regulate our body clocks and prepare us to wake and sleep.

-Many times, a balcony room is, by square footage, is a little larger than an interior stateroom, but that’s not always the case.
+Many times, a balcony room is, by square footage, a little larger than an interior stateroom, but that’s not always the case.
 However, even if the square footage is the same, the balcony room will feel more substantial.

 More reasons to choose a balcony stateroom